tejzpr/screenkeys/README.md

 Screenkeys
 ==========
-Screenkeys - A jQuery plugin to show a multilingual virtual keyboard for websites, which is useful to avoid key-loggers while typing sensitive data into website form fields.
+Screenkeys - A jQuery plugin to show a multilingual virtual keyboard for websites, which is useful to avoid key-loggers while typing sensitive data into a website's writable(form) fields.

 ### Features
 * Full keys virtual keyboard in 102kb